-A.4 Application of this standard for smallholders in India within the India FSS
+A.4 Application of this standard for smallholders in Thailand within the Thailand FSS

-The Forest Stewardship Standard (FSS) for India (FSC-STD-IND-01-2022 EN) is applicable for all sizes and types of forest management units in India.
-Some indicators apply only to large management units (units of 100 ha or larger) and are identified as "Not applicable for SLIMF" or not identified as "SLIMF" in the FSS.
-These are not applicable to smallholders.
-Other indicators within the FSS apply only to "Small or Low Intensity Management Forests" (SLIMF) which are defined as management units less than 100 ha.
-Those indicators in the FSS are identified as "SLIMF" and they create a separate standard within the FSS for those small-scale forest management units that are less than 100 ha in India.
+The Forest Stewardship Standard (FSS) for Thailand (FSC-STD-THA-01-2024 V1-0) is applicable for all sizes and types of forest MUs in Thailand, except those smaller than 20 ha.
+Some indicators apply only to large MUs (units of 100 ha or larger) and are identified as "Not applicable for SLIMF" in the FSS.
+Other indicators within the FSS apply only to "Small or Low Intensity Managed Forests" (SLIMF) which are defined as MUs up to 100 ha or within intensity thresholds specified in the FSS.